kayliereinhart/startup/README.md

 - **HTML** - Uses correct HTML structure for application.
 Eleven HTML pages, shown in the Design section of this README.
 - **CSS** - Application styling that uses good whitespace, color choice and contrast.
 - **React** - Provides login, displaying other user's recipes, applying prediction logic, and use of React for routing and components.
-- **Service** - Call to a third party for a recipe.
+- **Service** - Call to a third party for a scripture.
 Backend service with endpoints for:
     - login
     - retrieving recipes
     - submitting recipes